biocatiit/website/README.md

 # BioCAT Website

-This git contains the BioCAT website.
+This git contains the `BioCAT website <http://bio.aps.anl.gov>`.
 The website is made using pelican, with the pelican-boostrap3 theme and the boostrap-rst plugins.

 ## Cloning